 Executive Summary

 With generous support from the 2024-205 Innovation in Diversity and Inclusion award ($5,000), Drs.
 Grassetti and Brumley, along with their colleagues and students, successfully developed and piloted Research Experiences for Students Early in Academic Routes Can Help Create Accessible Mentorship Possibilities (RESEARCH CAMP) during the 2024-2025 academic year.
 RESEARCH CAMP is a training initiative by which undergraduate students (“campers”) gain an introductory research experience under the mentorship of faculty members and near peer graduate student researchers.
 The initiative is designed to engage students in research, help them develop a foundation of transferrable research skills that they can build upon, promote their confidence, and build their professional networks.
 A diverse group of eight undergraduate Psychology students were selected to participate in the 2024-2025 RESEARCH CAMP pilot as campers.
 Campers self-identified in the following ways: 75% as members of racial or ethnic groups that are historically underrepresented in Psychology, 50% first generation college students, 38% from a low-income background, 13% sexual or gender minority, and 25% as a person with a disability.
 Four Psychology graduate students and four Psychology faculty members served as research mentors.
 Pre-post surveys assessed campers’ motivation for participating, satisfaction with camp, and the impact of camp on their future career plans.
 Quantitative and qualitative data suggest that 100% of campers agreed that RESEARCH CAMP had a positive effect on their interest in research in psychology.
 Campers reported significantly increased confidence in research-related skills from pre-to-post camp (t(7) = -3.09, p = .02).
 A full semester after camp, 87.5% of campers continued to engage in course-based research and planned to continue into the following semester (a full year after the start of research camp).
-Quantitive data and qualitative data from campers provided clear “proof of concept” that RESEARCH CAMP is a helpful strategy for engaging students in research and promoting their retention.
+Quantitative data and qualitative data from campers provided clear “proof of concept” that RESEARCH CAMP is a helpful strategy for engaging students in research and promoting their retention.
 We describe future directions below.

 Background